trepidacious/tree-react/README.md

 ## tree-react

-React components for use with tree-core.
+Scalajs-react components for use with tree-core.

 Also still in progress, there is an example of current functionality in electron-app.

+## tree-slinky

+Slinky React components for use with tree-core.

+Still in progress.

+### TODO

+1. Check that viewPC, ViewPC2, ViewPT etc. are not re-rendered on STM update (i.e. check that the transactor context is not updated pointlessly).
+2. Extended demo

 ## scalajs-react-material-ui